hmollen/hmollen.github.io/projects.md

 <br><br>

 <p>
-<a href="https://matefertility.com">mate fertility</a> represents a network of fertility who are making the path to fertility less complicated, less expensive, and a lot more accessible. they do this with an always-available network of fertility centers run by experts who care, a branded experience that brings all resources under one roof, state-of-the-art treatments clearly explained and easily kept track of, and services delivered in a positive, warm environment. ​​​​<br>
+<a href="https://matefertility.com">mate fertility</a> represents a network of fertility specialists who are making the path to fertility less complicated, less expensive, and a lot more accessible.
+They do this with an always-available network of fertility centers run by experts who care, a branded experience that brings all resources under one roof, state-of-the-art treatments clearly explained and easily kept track of, and services delivered in a positive, warm environment. ​​​​<br>
 </p>

 Role - Web Design & Production Assistance<br><br>